clintval/gimme/README.md

 #### Ansible Roles

-We will a miniconda role as provided by `ansible-galaxy`:
+We will install the miniconda role through `ansible-galaxy`:

 ```bash
 ❯ ansible-galaxy install andrewrothstein.miniconda